-Confidentiality and secure options as a standard are the norms now in Europe with the introduction of new data protection regulations as the requirements they bestow on service providers.
+Confidentiality and secure options as a standard are the norms now in Europe with the introduction of new data protection regulations as the requirements they bestow on SMS API providers.

 Thus, every sender needs to have the option to deliver content securely without unnecessary information storage on every side of the communication chain.
 To help avoid confidential information on the customer’s side being stolen with the phone while it being timely and visible, Flash SMS is a tool to consider.

 Flash SMS is a type of SMS that appears directly on the main screen without user interaction and is not automatically stored in the inbox.
 As such, Flash SMS is a value-added-service to a standard SMS delivery.
 It’s most commonly used to deliver sensitive information and to immediately catch a recipient’s attention.

 This feature is most often used for sending one-time, or primary, PIN-codes and passwords, credit card information, legal matters related information, as well as emergency messages that need to be seen right away.

 Since the message is not stored on the phone, there’s no concern of limited storage space, or that the information could be stolen along with the phone.
 The option to save the SMS still exists, but it is not done by default.

 The message pops right on the screen, though.
 So, in case of an unexpected message with sensitive content popping up, one needs to consider the pros and cons of higher confidentiality via no content being saved versus the information being seen by neighbouring eyes on the customer’s phone screen.

 Another aspect of the Flash SMS is that the Sender ID is not shown.
 This needs to be taken into consideration when sending specific information, rather than PIN codes or passwords.
 For example, an emergency or utility service notifying customers of power outages, burst pipes, or incoming storms, including the sender name into the content would be a good idea.